 Property, excise and local option income taxes are calculated using the current rules that are in effect.
 FY2022's budget includes a marginal levy growth of 3.5%.
-However, it is assumed that IndyGo will collect 98% of the approved tax levies net of the circuit breaker for 2021 accounting in for 2% uncollectible taxes.
+However, it is assumed that IndyGo will collect 98% of the approved tax levies net of the circuit breaker for 2021 accounting for 2% uncollectible taxes.
 A provision for the impact of the circuit breaker is estimated at \$6 million for FY2022.
 As in past years, IndyGo will require a special property tax levy of \$14.8 million to balance the operating budget.
 It is to be noted that this levy is not imposing any additional burden on the taxpayers.

-IndyGo's share of the Local Transit Income Tax actually realized a growth of 6.7% in FY2021 over FY2020's certified distribution as the impact of COVID had not yet realized in the fiscal year FY21 due to the timing of collection and distribution of the Transit Income Tax.
-However, IndyGo is expecting a decline of 10% over 2021's budget to account for the impact of Covid-19 on population's personal income.
-A total of \$57.2 million of Transit Income Tax collection is budgeted for FY2022.
-This funding will be directed towards operational, capital & debt service expenditure needs.
+IndyGo's share of the County Local Transit Income Tax realized a growth of 6.7% in FY2021 over FY2020's certified distribution.
+Due to the timing and collection of the tax, collections and distribution were not impacted by COVID-19.
+Local Transit Income Tax collection is budgeted at \$62.3M for FY2022, which is an increase of 16% over FY2021's budget.
+While there is an increase in budget from FY2021, actual receipts are projected to decrease by 2% from FY2021's actual certified distributions (FY2021 actual, \$63.6M versus FY2021 budget, \$53.6M).
+This funding will be directed towards operational, capital, and debt service expenditure needs.